movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Split full leaves in two by used bytes, fall back to three leaves when a large middle item prevents a valid two-way partition, and recursively split full internal nodes.
-* Grow a full root and queue reference changes for every new or moved node.
+* Grow a full root and queue implicit references for new nodes; existing nodes retain their references when they move within the same tree.
 * Mark dirty blocks and roots exactly once per transaction.

 Empty-node removal and root shrinking are implemented.
 More aggressive